In the realms of the physique game, a lifter cannot reach the apex of physique development without building the posterior.

 Most male trainees barely train legs which is absolutely blasphemous!

-Most female trainees are completely misguided by social media when it comes to building the posterior that they want.
-Machines and half-squats are not going to get you to the promised land.
+Most female trainees are completely misguided by social media when it comes to building glutes as machines, half-squats, and gimmick band “workouts” are not going to get you to the glute promised land.

-Supersets are definitely of one of my favorite training methods.
+Supersets are definitely one of my favorite training methods.

 A few examples would be performing dips followed by chin-ups or barbell squats followed by glute-ham raises.